Risk Reduction and Prevention

 - Always have extra money to get home.
 Have a plan for someone you can call if you need help.

-- If you feel uncomfortable, scared or pressured, act quickly to end the situation.
-Say "Stop it" and leave or call for help.
+- If you feel uncomfortable, scared or pressured, say, "Stop it" or leave and call for help.

 - When you go to a party, go with a group of friends.
 Arrive together, watch out for each other and leave together.